 ADR processes are less adversarial, which can facilitate early settlement.
 With mediation and collaborative family law, parents and their attorneys have an active role in negotiating key decisions.
 With a skilled mediator, even couples in conflict can find ways to work together.
-But both parties need to be willing to try.
+But both parties must have the willingness to try.

 Although rarely used in family law cases, arbitration is another ADR option.
-In arbitration, a neutral third party makes the decision after hearing each side's evidence and arguments.
+In arbitration, a neutral third party decides after hearing each side's evidence and arguments.
 The arbitrator's decision in a child support case is not necessarily final.
 The parties can still resort to family court.

 Finalizing the Child Support Agreement

-The document is submitted to a judge for approval before entry of a formal child support order.
-The judge will ensure that what the parents have agreed to also complies with state child support guidelines.
+The document is submitted to a judge for approval before entering a formal child support order.
+The judge will ensure the parents' agreement complies with state child support guidelines.
 The agreement also must be in the best interest of the child, like all decisions for children.

-There may be an informal court hearing, during which the judge will ask questions to make sure each party understands the terms of the agreement.
+There may be an informal court hearing.
+During this hearing, the judge will ask questions to make sure each party understands the terms of the agreement.

 The agreement will almost always receive court approval if the judge is satisfied that: